 Marine Corps culture is often portrayed as particularly conducive to innovation.
 Supporters of this image frequently hail the Corps' history of innovation.
 Krulak, for example, argues that the Marine Corps has contributed "its full share" of significant military innovations, including some of the "most exciting - and useful - developments in modern operational concepts, weaponry, and equipment."
-Among the innovations Krulak lists are precision naval gunfire support, close air support, amphibious warfare, and helicopter warfare.66 Similarly, Warren notes the Marine Corps' "admirable record of anticipating changes in modern warfare and staying ahead of the curve.
-He points to amphibious warfare, close air support, small wars, vertical envelopment, and the 3-block-war concept as examples of Marine Corps innovation.67 Pierce identifies three examples of successful Marine Corps disruptive innovations - amphibious warfare, helicopter warfare - the fate of which remains unclear although the prognosis is good.68 The exhibit on innovation at the National Museum of the Marine Corps features amphibious warfare, close air support, MAGTF operations, and the Combined Action Program in Vietnam.
+Among the innovations Krulak lists are precision naval gunfire support, close air support, amphibious warfare, and helicopter warfare.
+Similarly, Warren notes the Marine Corps' "admirable record of anticipating changes in modern warfare and staying ahead of the curve.
+He points to amphibious warfare, close air support, small wars, vertical envelopment, and the 3-block-war concept as examples of Marine Corps innovation.
+Pierce identifies three examples of successful Marine Corps disruptive innovations - amphibious warfare, helicopter warfare, and MAGTF warfare - and another Marine Corps disruptive innovation - maneuver warfare - the fate of which remains unclear although the prognosis is good.68 The exhibit on innovation at the National Museum of the Marine Corps features amphibious warfare, close air support, MAGTF operations, and the Combined Action Program in Vietnam.